Agent215/Java_Learning_Kit/README.md

 # Java_Learning_Kit
-## java 1 textbook from community college of Philadelphia. written by Chuck Herbert
+## java 1 textbook from community college of Philadelphia.

 This was originally shared as free with me, and im just returning the favor.
 This is a valuable resource for beginners who would like to learn